top of page

 1. Meeks Bay

-Located on the northwest shore of Lake Tahoe, Meeks Bay Bay features soft sand and pristine water, making it one of the best beaches for swimming and paddleboarding in North Lake Tahoe.
-Just a short walk from HWY 89, Meeks Bay is easily accessible and offers an onsite food stand, public restrooms, a picnic area, and a campground adjacent to the beach area.
+Located on the northwest shore of Lake Tahoe, Meeks Bay features soft sand and pristine water, making it one of the best beaches for swimming and paddleboarding in North Lake Tahoe.
+Just a short walk from Highway 89, Meeks Bay is easily accessible and offers an on-site food stand, public restrooms, a picnic area, and a campground adjacent to the beach area.

 2. Sugar Pine State Park

-Ed Z'berg Sugar Pine Point State in North Lake Tahoe is less crowded compared to other state parks around Lake Tahoe, like Sand Harbor and Emerald Bay State Park.
+Ed Z'berg Sugar Pine Point State Park in North Lake Tahoe is less crowded than other state parks around Lake Tahoe, like Sand Harbor and Emerald Bay State Park.
 It features a long stretch of rocky shoreline, a public pier, and historical landmarks such as the Hellman-Ehrman Mansion and old boat houses from the turn of the century.

 3. Eagle Rock